 Biography

-Trevor is a Fellow of the British Psychological Society (1990), British Pharmacological Society (2017), the Academy of Medical Sciences (2000) and the Royal Society (2005).
+Trevor is a Fellow of Downing College as well as the British Psychological Society (1990), British Pharmacological Society (2017), the Academy of Medical Sciences (2000) and the Royal Society (2005).
 He has been President of the European Behavioural Pharmacology Society (1992-1994) and he won that Society's inaugural Distinguished Scientist Award in 2001.
 He was also President of the British Association of Psychopharmacology from 1996 to 1997.
 He has edited the journal Psychopharmacology since 1980 and joined the editorial board of Science in January 2003.
 He has been a member of the Medical Research Council (UK) and chaired the Neuroscience and Mental Health Board from 1995 until 1999.

 Research